-- a) Appropriate engineering studies conducted by the applicant to the satisfaction of the Town, the Region of Halton, and Credit Valley Conservation, which address: - i) the existing environmental and/or physical hazards which affect the site; - ii) the potential impact of such hazards; - iii) the potential impact of the proposed works on the lands and features in the Natural Heritage System designation, particularly the natural quality and quantity of ground and surface water functions and resources; and, - iv) techniques and management practices so that the identified impacts may be mitigated; - b) An Environmental Impact Assessment prepared to the satisfaction of the Town and the Region of Halton in consultation with Credit Valley Conservation, which provides an inventory and analysis of all natural features and ecological functions on the site including vegetation, wildlife habitat, fish habitat, wetlands, steep slopes and ground water discharge areas, which are essential for maintaining natural fluvial processes.
-As part of an Environmental Impact Assessment, the identification in the field of the exact boundary of the Natural Heritage System, in accordance with the Region's EIA guidelines and CVC policies. shall be required.
+- a) Appropriate engineering studies conducted by the applicant to the satisfaction of the Town, the Region of Halton, and Credit Valley Conservation, which address: - i) the existing environmental and/or physical hazards which affect the site; - ii) the potential impact of such hazards;

+- the potential impact of the proposed works on the lands and features in the Greenlands designation, particularly the natural quality and quantity of ground and surface water functions and resources; and, - iv) techniques and management practices so that the identified impacts may be mitigated; - b) An Environmental Impact Study prepared to the satisfaction of the Town and the Region of Halton in consultation with Credit Valley Conservation, which provides an inventory and analysis of all natural features and ecological functions on the site including vegetation, wildlife habitat, fish habitat, wetlands, steep slopes and ground water discharge areas, which are essential for maintaining natural fluvial processes.
+As part of an Environmental Impact Study, the identification in the field of the exact boundary of all Greenlands and other natural areas shall be required; and, - c) A detailed site plan, and landscaping and grading plans prepared to the satisfaction of the Town which demonstrate: - i) how natural ecological, valleyland and erosional systems and processes will be maintained including tree compensation plans where necessary; and, - ii) how disruption to existing landforms and landscape features will be minimized.

-H4.8.3 Former Supportive Greenlands Area / NHS 2
+H4.98.3 Supportive Greenlands

-The 2009 Secondary Plan for Glen Williams provided for a Supportive Greenlands designation which contained functions and linkages that support the ecological function of the features in the previously designated Core Greenlands designation.
-The former Supportive Greenland designation is now shown as NHS-2 on Schedule H4.2.
-The NHS-2 lands will benefit from rehabilitation or restoration efforts to enhance their ecological value.
+The Supportive Greenlands designation contains functions and linkages that support the ecological function of the features in the Core Greenlands designation.
+These areas would benefit from rehabilitation or restoration efforts to enhance their ecological value.

-Any proposal for development within the NHS-2 lands must be accompanied by an Environmental Impact Assessment that can demonstrate the ecological function of the area can be maintained, and environmental impacts can be appropriately mitigated.
+Any proposal for development within the Supportive Greenlands designation must be accompanied by an Environmental Implementation Report that can demonstrate the ecological function of the area can be maintained, and environmental impacts can be appropriately mitigated.
+Upon evaluation, these areas may meet the criteria for designation as Core Greenlands, and shall be placed in that designation by amendment to this Plan.